physalis123/docs.codefresh.io/_docs/pipelines/variables.md

 * Build triggers

+There are several scenarios where empty variables can be useful.
+Let's explore a few common ones:

+* Placeholders for user-defined values
+  Create a step that checks for empty variables, and prompts the user to enter a value.

+* Dynamic population during pipeline execution
+  Populate values on-the-fly during pipeline execution.

+* Custom values for build runs
+  Allow users to tailor their build runs with the exact values they need.
+  Add an empty variable as a placeholder for environments without tying it to a specific setting, allowing users to define the values as needed.

+* Conditional step executions
+  Use empty variables to conditionally execute or skip specific steps in your pipeline.
+  Define a condition to run a series of steps depending on whether the variable has a value or is empty.
+For example, skip tests if empty and run tests if otherwise.

 >**NOTE**
 Encryption is not supported for empty variables.

-### Import user-defined variables in bulk
+### Bulk-import for user-defined variables
-Add custom variables in bulk by pasting as text or by importing them from a file.
+Add custom variables in bulk by pasting from text or by importing them from a file.

-* Import from text
+* Import as text
   This is a quick option to add variables defined locally or in specific environments to a pipeline.
-  You simply copy the set of variables and paste them as text in the text editor.
+  You simply copy the set of variables and paste them in the text editor.

 * Import from file
   Importing from a file is useful when you have a file containing the predefined variables.

+>**NOTE**
+When importing variables into an entity that already contains variables with the same names, the import action will override the existing values, unless the values are encrypted.
+Encrypted variables retain the values until you explicitly reset the value.

+    {% include
+        image.html
+        lightbox="true"
+        file="/images/pipeline/variables/reset-encrypted-variable.png"
+        url="/images/pipeline/variables/reset-encrypted-variable.png"
+        alt="Reset an encrypted variable"
+        caption="Reset an encrypted variable"
+        max-width="60%"
+        %}

 ### Priority for user-defined variable overrides
-In Codefresh, becuase you can add user-defined variables to different entities, variable definitions are available at levels.
+In Codefresh, variable definitions can exist at levels as you can add user-defined variables to multiple entities.

-If the variable with the same name is defined at multiple levels, the override rules are based on the priority of the variable.
+If the variable with the same name is defined at multiple levels, the override rules are based on the priority-level of the variable.
 Variables at levels with higher priority override those at levels with lower priority.
 For example if a pipeline variable is defined both within a project, and as an execution parameter of a specific build, the final result will be the value of the variable defined as a build parameter.
 The project-level variable is ignored.